 This is where you order a “Killer Bee” rum punch (at least that is what I'm told), settle into a chair with your toes in the sand, and dig into fish tacos or grilled lobster while eyeing the view of Nevis across the water.

-It’s one of those places where lunch slowly turns into sunset, and you realize you’ve been there for hours without caring one bit.
+It’s a place where lunch slowly turns into sunset, and you realize you’ve been there for hours without caring one bit.

 Tip: If you’re planning a full beach day, check out my St. Kitts Beaches Guide to see how easily you can make this your mid-day stop.